 Now, let’s check out these 7 best online punctuation checker tools and apps to help give you the best-written content.
 Who knows, you might just become the next Nobel Laurent in written content!

 For me, Grammarly is about the most favorite punctuation checking tools.
-I hardly submit any written content without passing them through Grammarly due to its in-depth analysis of a written content.
+I hardly submit any written content without passing them through Grammarly due to its in-depth analysis of written content.
 Grammarly dissects every aspect of your written content into almost 10 different check criteria of which punctuations is one of them.

 Besides me, Grammarly has millions of subscribers both on the free account and the premium account.
 The free account offers excellent features that are good enough for the average user to check errors with punctuation, spelling, sentence structure, and more.

 You could use the free online text editor or browser extensions on Chrome, Firefox or Safari.
 Grammarly has a quick punctuation checker that can correct over 150 types of errors.
-Whether you copy and paste directly or upload the file, Grammarly will mark the errors and offer an explanation why.
+Whether you copy and paste directly or upload the file, Grammarly will mark the errors and offer explanations.
 You have the options to choose American or British English, blog post style, academic or business writing.

 However, to enjoy more features in Grammarly then you might have to opt for a premium or paid account either monthly subscription or annual subscription that offers some discounts.
 The premium account also gives advanced search with 400 types of errors to help eliminate.

 Personally, I think Whitesmoke and his integrated punctuation checker app comes second in this list due to its unique functionality.
 Though not an online tool checker actually and that’s because you can use it both offline while typing and online as well.
 With WhiteSmoke, you do not need to copy and paste, it checks errors, grammatical constructions, and punctuations while you are writing or typing.

 From a database containing millions of words, phrases, punctuations, sentences, and structures they depend on artificial intelligence and algorithm to check your content and make them excellent.